Zukan Helez

-Zukan Helez (born 1 January 1964) is a Bosnian politician serving as Minister of Defence since January 2023.
-He is also the current Vice-chairman of the Council of Ministers of Bosnia and Herzegovina, serving alongside Zoran Tegeltija.
-He was previously a member of the House of Representatives.

-Helez served as Federal Minister for Veterans and Disabled Veterans from 2011 to 2015.
-He is a member of the Social Democratic Party.
+Zukan Helez (born 1 January 1964) is a Bosnian politician serving as Minister of Defence since 2023.
+He is also the current vice-chairman of the Council of Ministers of Bosnia and Herzegovina, serving alongside Staša Košarac.
+Helez was previously a member of the national House of Representatives from 2018 to 2023.
+He is the current deputy president of the Social Democratic Party as well.

+Born in Kupres in 1964, Helez graduated from the University of Sarajevo in 1988.
+He was part of the Army of the Republic of Bosnia and Herzegovina during the Bosnian War.
+Following the war, he worked as a school teacher.
+As a member of the Social Democratic Party, he was elected to the Federal House of Representatives in the 2000 parliamentary election, and was then re-elected on multiple occasions.
+Following the 2010 general election, he was appointed Federal Minister for Veterans and Disabled Veterans in 2011, serving until 2015.

+Helez was elected to the national House of Representatives in the 2018 general election, and managed to get re-elected in 2022.
+He became Minister of Defence in January 2023, after the formation of a new coalition.

 Early life and education

 Helez was born on 1 January 1964 in Kupres where he finished elementary school.
 He attended high school in Bugojno between 1979 and 1983, after which he attended the Faculty of Science and Mathematics in Sarajevo, where he graduated in 1988.
 After his studies, Helez got a job as a professor in Skender Vakuf.
 In May 1992, at the beginning of the Bosnian War, he became a member of the Army of the Republic of Bosnia and Herzegovina.

 After he was demobilized at the end of the war, Helez started working as a teacher in secondary schools in Donji Vakuf and Bugojno.
 In Italy, Germany and France, he participated in international seminars in the secondary education reform project in Bosnia and Herzegovina.